Resource Graph

 Example Library

-contains further examples making use of Resource references.
+contains further examples making use of Resource References.
 Inspect their code to see the ${resources..}

 notation applied to solve the particular use case of each example.